WitheringCesspool/stable-diffusion-webui/README.md

-# Stable Diffusion web UI
+# Stable Diffusion web UI (will be updated later today)

 This has been freshly stolen from AUTOMATIC1111 to help with my noob notebook modifications.
 This fork won't be updated.